SQL Notebook

 WHERE exit_time IS NULL;

-- IS NULL finds rows with no value (car still parked).
+- IS NULL finds rows with no value (the car is still parked).

 Date Range (BETWEEN or >= / <)